rafaelmarques7/terraform-aws-remote-state/README.md

 * Run the above procedure only once!
   * The S3 bucket has a lifecycle protection rule.
   * Every time this is run, a new bucket and dynamodb table name is created.
-  * Thus, it will raise an error upon running terraform for a 2nd time, because the state (bucket reference) is different.
+  * Thus, upon running terraform for a 2nd time, it will raise an error, because the state (and, in particular, the bucket reference) is different.

 2. Run terraform with the required input.
 ```bash